 As our society faces severe challenges such as a mental health crisis exacerbated by the pandemic, an ageing population, growing inequalities, forceful displacement of people due to war and political conflict, and dynamic changes to work and the economy, new solutions and approaches are needed.
 The findings of this report and its recommendations throw light on the pathways through which culture and the arts can support individuals and communities in adequately addressing these global challenges, thus identifying further avenues for future research and action.

-Presented today at the EU Commission's seminar, “Culture: a driver for health and wellbeing in the EU,” the CultureForHealth Report adds to the growing awareness in the European Union (EU) of the critical role of culture and the arts in improving health and well-being at both the individual and collective level.
+Presented on 16 November 2022 at the EU Commission's seminar, “Culture: a driver for health and wellbeing in the EU,” the CultureForHealth Report adds to the growing awareness in the European Union (EU) of the critical role of culture and the arts in improving health and well-being at both the individual and collective level.

 Please find here a revised version of the report (version December 2022).